 - 1. A rapid switch to renewable energy presents an opportunity for countries to deliver cheap, secure and clean energy.
 The current energy crisis and inflationary pressures underscore the importance of investment in a renewable energy future.
 A recent study suggests switching from fossil fuels to renewable energy could save the world as much as US\$12 trillion by 2050 (Way et al., 2022).
 This report provides examples of countries that are already successfully addressing the cost-of-living crisis with measures to drive the expansion to renewables including France, the United States and Lithuania.
-Some countries are already experiencing enhanced resilience to today's energy price shocks because of farsighted leadership taken a decade ago: Uruguay's Ministry of Finance, for example, has supported the transformation of its energy system to nearly 85% renewable energy production, which has played an important role in moderating recent inflationary pressures (MoF Uruguay, 2022). - 2.
+Some countries are already experiencing enhanced resilience to today's energy price shocks because of farsighted leadership taken a decade ago: Uruguay's Ministry of Finance, for example, has supported the transformation of its energy system to nearly 85% renewable energy production, which is likely linked to relatively moderate recent inflationary pressures (MoF Uruguay, 2022). - 2.
 Acting on climate will help Ministries of Finance to avoid escalating risks that will have macrocritical consequences.
-Without action, Ministries of Finance will have to deal with more frequent and intense shocks as the physical impacts of climate change and global decarbonisation adversely affect asset values, economic activity and jobs.
-Global temperature rises of 3°C could cause the world economy to shrink by 18% in the next 30 years, with expected losses of around 10% of the world's total economic value (SwissRe, 2021) - and this is likely to be a significant underestimate given approaching tipping points.
+Without action, Ministries of Finance will have to deal with more frequent and intense shocks as the physical impacts of climate change and global decarbonization adversely affect asset values, economic activity and jobs.
+Global temperature rises of 3°C could cause the world economy to shrink by 18% in the next 30 years, with expected losses of around 10% of the world's total economic value (SwissRe, 2021) and this is likely to be a significant underestimate given approaching tipping points.
 The failure to respond to climate-related risks is already leading to higher public expenditures for reconstruction of infrastructure, disaster relief, and write-downs of stranded assets.
-Natural hazard-related catastrophes caused US\$ 2.98 trillion of damage between 2010 and

-2019, 50% higher than the previous decade (AON, 2021).
+Natural hazard-related catastrophes caused US\$ 2.98 trillion of damage between 2010 and 2019, 50% higher than the previous decade (AON, 2021).
 The changing climate has a material impact on sovereign risk and the cost of capital in climate-vulnerable countries is increasing, threatening debt sustainability (Kling et al., 2018; Volz et al., 2020).
+Moreover, the drivers of climate change are rapidly depleting nature and biodiversity, undermining the natural capital upon which our economy is based.
 Those negatively affected by climate impacts and the transition will face increased poverty; many are already being forced to migrate and displacement is set to increase, especially across Africa, South Asia and Latin America (World Bank, 2018).